vapor-404/vapor-404.github.io/terminal/README.md

 **If you can, please get your own OpenWeatherMap API key and put it in `weather()`.**
 The free OpenWeatherMap plan is limited to 60 API calls per minute for each key.
 This page won't send a new request if the current cached weather data is less than 20 minutes old, but if more people start using this startpage eventually the number of requests will become a problem.

+Also, the weather won't work unless you run the page from a local file.
+OpenWeatherMap uses http while Github uses https, and browsers don't like that.